Staff & Board

 Adam Seitz joined the PCO Certification Team in early 2011.
 As a Certification Specialist, he works primarily with certified organic dairy operators, mushroom producers, and feed processors.
 He graduated from the Pennsylvania State University in 2010 with a BS in Agricultural Science, honors in Food Science, and a minor in Agronomy.
 Adam grew up working in his father’s bakeshop in York, and has more recently worked with ConAgra Foods, the PA Department of Agriculture, and several PSU agricultural research programs.
 Adam currently resides in Spring Mills with his wife, Faith.
 He enjoys hiking, all things related to food/agriculture, and playing the banjo (or at least trying to).

 Matthew Kelterborn joined the PCO Certification Team as a Certification Specialist in May of 2012.
-His interest in farming started as a young child working on his parent’s vegetable farm in Mason, Michigan.
-He graduated from Michigan State University in 2010 with a degree in International Relations.
-In 2011, he participated in an intensive 9 month Organic Farmer Training Program at MSU, where he developed his knowledge and skills of year-round vegetable production, CSA and Farm Stand management.
-He is excited to be living and working in Pennsylvania and hopes to be of great help to the PCO certified members!
-In his free time he enjoys gardening, playing bluegrass tunes, hiking and traveling to far off places.
+His interest in farming started as a young child working on his parent’s vegetable farm in Michigan.
+He graduated from Michigan State University in 2010 with a degree in International Relations, interning in Thailand as part of this program.
+In 2011, he participated in an intensive 9 month Organic Farmer Training Program at MSU, where he developed his skills and knowledge of year-round vegetable production, CSA and Farm Stand management.
+He enjoys living and working in Pennsylvania and appreciates the opportunity to work with PCO certified members!
+In his free time he gardens, plays bluegrass tunes, hikes, and travels to far off places.

 Assistant Certification Specialist